...

 The following are the best practices for food temperature monitoring to avoid the above symptoms:

 • Always review the recommended food temperature and holding times for certain types of food.
 For example, cold food should be stored at 40 degrees F or below.
 The longer the food sits at room temperature, the faster the temperature rises.
-Therefore, you should only keep it out of the refrigerator for a limited time before it is time to refrigerate it again or discard it.
+Therefore, you should only keep it out of the refrigerator for a limited time before refrigerating it again or discarding it.

 • The general rule is that if the food is at room temperature for less than two hours, you can refrigerate it or consume it immediately.
-If the food is kept at room temperature for between two to four hours, you should consume it immediately.
+If the food is kept at room temperature for 2 to 4 hours, you should drink it immediately.
 If the food is at room temperature for more than four hours, you should throw it out.

 ve one to ensure that food items are within a safe temperature range before serving to customers.
-The accuracy of your thermometer should be ±1 °C or ±1 °F. When checking the food temperature with a thermometer, always check the centermost part of the food.
+The accuracy of your thermometer should be ±1 °C or ±1 °F. When checking food temperature with a thermometer, always check the centre of the food.
 The internal temperature is different from the surface temperature.

 • Before using a thermometer, make sure it is clean and dry.
-Avoid cross-contamination by inserting the probe into one type of food and then using it in another type of food without cleaning it.
-Always make sure that the probe is sanitized before you use it again.
+Avoid cross-contamination by inserting the probe into one type of food, then using it in another without cleaning it.
+Always make sure that the probe is sanitised before you use it again.

-• Always train your staff on the proper handling and storing of food.
+• Always train your staff on proper food handling and storage.
 They must be aware of the risks of food not being at the right temperature.
-That way, they can take a proactive step in making sure that the safe temperature of the food is maintained.
+That way, they can take a proactive step to ensure the food remains at a safe temperature.

 Key Takeaway

-If you are in the food service industry, it is vital to prioritize food temperature monitoring.
-Appropriate maintenance of food temperature is crucial to your business to ensure the highest quality food for your customers.
-You can achieve this with temperature monitoring tools, such as using a food thermometer and other automated solutions.
-Food industry professionals have a huge responsibility in making sure that their guests can enjoy their food without worrying about foodborne illnesses and other harmful contaminants.
+If you are in the food service industry, it is vital to prioritise food temperature monitoring.
+Appropriate food temperature control is crucial to your business to ensure the highest-quality food for your customers.
+You can achieve this with temperature-monitoring tools, such as food thermometers and automated solutions.
+Food industry professionals have a huge responsibility to ensure their guests can enjoy their food without worrying about foodborne illnesses or other harmful contaminants.

-From a business perspective, proper food temperature monitoring systems also offer many benefits.
-Cutting back on food waste means that you can improve profits.
+From a business perspective, proper food-temperature monitoring systems offer many benefits.
+Cutting back on food waste can improve profits.
 The more food goes to waste, the more you cut your profit margin.
-In a report by Restaurant Hospitality, restaurant food waste costs 25 Billion USD annually.
+According to a Restaurant Hospitality report, restaurant food waste costs 25 billion USD annually.
 Restaurants can save two to six percent of their profit by taking steps to prevent food waste.
-It is a bad business strategy because you are not utilizing your business resources efficiently.
-On the other hand, any investment toward safe monitoring of food temperature can maximize your profits.
+It is a bad business strategy because you are not utilising your business resources efficiently.
+On the other hand, any investment in safe food temperature monitoring can maximise your profits.

 Discover Other ChefsTemp Products